Nutrition - 5 Tips

 Video 1 Video 2 Video 3 Video 4

-In February and March, the TAUST student association invites you to discover the history of the Faculty of Medicine through an Escape Game on February 12, 13, 21, and 26, and March 6, 9, and 17, right in the heart of the Historic Building.
+In February and March, the TAUST student association invites you to discover the history of the Faculty of Medicine through an Escape Game on February 12, 13, 21, and 26, and then on March 6, 9, and 17, right in the heart of the Historic Building.

-Over the course of its 800-year history, the Faculty of Medicine has witnessed many significant events, and some of the leading figures in French medicine studied there.
+Over the course of its 800-year history, the Faculty of Medicine has witnessed many events, and some of the leading figures in French medicine studied there.

 Don't miss this extraordinary event!